Khel Now logo

 The ICC World Test Championship (WTC) was introduced in 2019 by the International Cricket Council (ICC) to provide more context to test cricket, which was being said to be “dying.”

-Test cricket, though known for its grinding nature and being hailed as the “best format,” was sometimes seen as boring as there were no direct consequences to losing a game or a series.
+Test cricket, though known for its grinding nature, was sometimes seen as boring as there were no direct consequences to losing a game or a series.

-Designed to crown the best test team in the world, the format now assigns a heavy price tag to every game, including dead rubbers.
-With points awarded for victories and draws, every game matters more.
-By increasing the intensity of competition between the teams, the World Test Championship has delivered some nail-biting contests over the last five years.
+Designed to crown the best test team in the world, the WTC format now assigns a heavy price tag to every game, including dead rubbers.
+With points awarded for victories and draws, every game matters more now.
+By increasing the intensity of competition between the teams, the ICC WTC has delivered some nail-biting contests.

-Batting collapses have been a part of the longstanding test history and World Test Championship has not been an exception.
+Batting collapses have been a part of the longstanding test history and the ICC WTC has not been an exception.
 Since its inception, WTC has delivered several dramatic batting collapses with teams crumbling against top-class bowling attacks under testing conditions.

 On that note let’s take a look at the five lowest totals registered in the ICC World Test Championship history.